ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-panel/index.md

 The default behaviour is more natural for most scenarios as it stops data appearing twice, e.g. if country is displayed in the group column, there is no need to display country again in the country column.
 However, preventing hiding the grouped columns can allow for a finer control over the group sorting.

-The example below demonstrates these two properties.
+The example below demonstrates these three properties.
 Note the following:

 - Columns country and year can be grouped by dragging the column to the group drop zone.
 - Grouped columns can be un-grouped by clicking the 'x' on the column in the drop zone.